argoproj/argo-cd/docs/application_sources.md

 * [ksonnet](https://ksonnet.io) applications
 * [kustomize](https://kustomize.io) applications
 * [helm](https://helm.sh) charts
-* Simple directory of YAML/json manifests
+* Directory of YAML/json/jsonnet manifests

 Some additional considerations should be made when deploying apps of a particular type: